CodeFarmer/old-sporkle/README.md

-The shortish term goal is feature parity with Pork, so support for exception tables, smart arguments for JVM bytecode instructions, line number tables and so on will be next once the syntax is nice.
+The shortish term goal is feature parity with Pork, so support for exception tables, smart arguments for JVM bytecode instructions, line number tables, labels (for jumping) and so on will be next once the syntax is nice.

 ## License